Make This Royal Blue Suit Your Go-To Wedding Suit

 On the other end of the spectrum, if you’re the one at the altar, (or just feel like unleashing your inner dandy) don’t shy away from a little more sartorial punch.
 Start with royal blue and then take a trip to the other side of the color wheel.
 You’ll land on reddish tones that are perfect for your accessories.
 Case in point, this groom really turned it up to eleven on the accessories with a sharp red tie and pink pocket square and even a hint of reddish hue in his shoes.

-so far to one side or the other for everyday wear.
+The two extremes are sharp looks for the wedding, but you don’t have to go quite so far to one side or the other for everyday wear.
 Meet somewhere in the middle of the minimalist and the maximalist and you’ll end up smack dab in the middle of style city.
+Population: You.

 Get the Look

 What’s black, white and blue all over?

 Royal blue isn’t confined to suits.
 When the invitation reads “Black Tie” royal blue still works.
 You may be surprised to learn that black tie (men’s formalwear) hasn’t always been so…well…black and white.